Post Judgment Enforcement of Divorce and Paternity Decrees

 Divorces are seldom truly over with the final judgment.
-Many divorced couples, or parents involved in paternity actions, find themselves re-hiring their family law attorneys just months after the final judgment.
+Many divorced couples, or parents involved in paternity actions, find themselves re-hiring their divorce lawyers just months after the final judgment seeking a post judgment enforcement of the family court's decree.
 Why is it this way?
 Because, in comparison to criminal sentences, (jail time or probation), and civil judgments (defendant paying money to plaintiff), family law judgments are much broader and contain many more provisions that are more difficult to enforced and can be violated.

-For the sake of brevity, I have distilled enforcement actions in family law cases into two categories: “contempt actions” and actions to “compel compliance”.
+For the sake of brevity, I have distilled post judgment enforcement of decrees in divorce and paternity cases into two categories: “motions for contempt of court and "motions to compel compliance”.

 Cases of Child Support and Alimony

-All family law judges will seek the answers to these questions when presented with a motion for a contempt hearing regarding unpaid child support or alimony:
+All family court judges will seek the answers to these questions when presented with a motion for a contempt hearing regarding unpaid child support or alimony:

 - Did the the person ordered to make the payments pay the full amount in a timely manner?